gpustack/gpustack/README.md

 ### Manual Installation

-For manual installation or detail configurations, refer to the [installation](./docs/installation/manual-installation.md) docs.
+For manual installation or detailed configurations, refer to the [installation](./docs/installation/manual-installation.md) docs.

 ## Gettting Started